INDUSTRY INSIGHTS

 What’s an Impeller?

 The impeller is what some would consider the heart of any centrifugal pump, as it is responsible for accelerating fluid outward from the center of rotation.
 This is what allows the pump to generate enough pressure to drive the fluid through the discharge point.
-Therefore, when deciding against enclosed vs open impeller options, it is crucial you choose the enclosed impeller, which offers superior performance in even the most demanding conditions.

 Impeller Efficiency

+At Mersino, we use enclosed impellers in our centrifugal pumps because they consistently outperform open designs in terms of efficiency and durability.
 For instance, the example above compares the efficiency of an 8” Global Pump using an enclosed impeller and an 8” competitor pump using an open impeller.

 Overall, choosing our pumps with enclosed impellers over those of our competitors will lead to